-With the reorganisation of the Labour and Mines Inspectorate in 1974, the Labour Inspectorate was given responsibility for ensuring the implementation of all legislation relating to the working conditions and protection of all employees subject to a contract of employment except those in the public service.
-This includes the requirements of specific mines and quarries legislation.
+With the reorganisation of the Labour and Mine Inspectorate in 1974, the Labour Inspectorate was given responsibility for ensuring the implementation of all legislation relating to the working conditions and protection of all employees subject to a contract of employment except those in the public service.
+This includes the requirements of specific mine and quarry legislation.

-ITM has responsibility for many other matters apart from health and safety.
+The ITM is responsible for many matters other than health and safety.
 These include:

 - the prevention and resolution of industrial disputes

 - the issue of operating permits to establishments and activities designated by law with the potential to create risks to the health and safety of the employees or the public or to create a nuisance

 - the oversight of wages, hours of work and holidays

 - the monitoring of the election of employee representatives, including adjudication on complaints of irregularities, for the whole area of working conditions including health and safety in those establishments employing more than 15 people

 - the accreditation of certifying bodies under various Article 100A directives

 - the production of standards as the competent standards making body for Luxembourg.